amphp/file/README.md

 environments where extensions may not be present.

 > **NOTE**
-> Using this library in production without either the eio or php-uv extensions is **NOT** recommended.
+> Using this library in production without pecl/eio or php-uv is **NOT** recommended.

 **Current Version**